ygoto3/sample-alexa-skill/README.md

 - `AWS_SECRET_ACCESS_KEY`
 - `ASK_CLI_CONFIG`
 - `ALEXA_SKILL_ID` if you have an existing skill
+- `AWS_LAMBDA_ARN` if you have an existing lambda endpoint connected to the skill
 - `CODECOV_TOKEN` if your repository is private

 ### ASK_CLI_CONFIG